AleoNet/snarkVM/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-    If this PR adds or changes functionality, please take some time to update the docs at https://github.com/AleoHQ/snarkVM, and link to your PR here.
+    If this PR adds or changes functionality, please take some time to update the docs at https://github.com/AleoHQ/snarkVM and https://github.com/AleoHQ/protocol-docs, and link to your PR here.
 -->

 (Link your related PRs here)